PrabhanshuAttri/Android/README.md

-# Android
+# Android Application Development Samples

+System Requirements
-Android Studio Samples
+- Android Studio 1.4

+will be updating this repo sooner.